qcrit/NHB-2018-OEstylometry/meter_and_compounds/README.txt

 Python codes
 —————
 ———————
 All Python codes are found in the folder ‘Python code’.
-However, in order for them to work properly, the codes and the files from ‘Base data’ discussed above must live in the same folder.

 (PART 1)